zwimer/JsonFS/README.md

 # JsonFS

-A FUSE that mounts a json as a file system
+A multi-plaform FUSE that mounts a json as a file system that works on both Linux and OSX.

 ## Usage